rafellk/EurekaCellGenerator/README.md

 # Eureka Cell Generator
-This is an easy way for creating the basics of Eureka custom cells
+This is an easy way for creating the basics of Eureka framework custom cells

 ### Installation